GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	By default, false, do *not* replicate project deletions.

+remote.NAME.forceLeaveQueueOnStop
+:	If true, remaining replication queues to the remote.NAME would not be removed on plugin's
+	stop/reload.
+Note that change of option values does not take effect to the the remaining queue.

+	By default, false, queues are removed on plugin's stop or reload.

 remote.NAME.mirror
 :	If true, replication will remove remote branches that are absent
 	locally or invisible to the replication (for example read